 The need for destruction of confidential documents has grown in recent years at the University of Alaska.
 The Records Management Office is happy to assist with the shredding of confidential documents; however, increased volume necessitates that we standardize our shred procedures.

-Beginning in July 2006, shred runs will be scheduled quarterly.
-Shred will be processed in January, April, July, and October.
+Beginning in July 2006, shred is processed approximately every 3 months or whenever we have collected enough material to necessitate calling Shredway.
 Document delivery must be scheduled with the Records Office.

 Please view list of procedures to help the Records Office efficiently handle your confidential document destruction needs.